EE403-CapStone/EE403w-software/axioms_readme.md

 ## Taylor Expansion
-As an extenstion of the derivative functionality.
+As an extension of the derivative function.
 For more information on [Taylor series](https://en.wikipedia.org/wiki/Taylor_series).
 $$
 \ taylor(var,a,depth) = \sum_{n=0}^{depth} \frac{f^n(a)}{n!} (x-a)^n  \
 $$